KSP-KOS/KSLib/doc/lib_input_terminal.md

     Pressing backspace removes the last character from the current string until the string length is less than or equal to minLength
     Pressing delete sets the current string to an empty string.

+---
+Copyright © 2020 KSLib team

+This work and any code samples presented herein are licensed under the [MIT license](../LICENSE).